 Looking back, I find it funny that I was bummed about the lack of red meat in my childhood diet.
 Nowadays, I don’t eat much meat at all– in fact, I would say we’re about 80% vegetarian.
 We eat Mediterranean-style most of the time, which means we enjoy lots of veggies, fruits, whole grains and olive oil, and very little red meat.
 We prefer vegetarian entrees, but when we do choose to eat meat, it’s usually chicken or fish… more often chicken.

 Because of our Mediterranean inclinations, I’m always coming up with new and creative ways to prepare chicken.
-I developed this recipe back in 2013, and it’s become a regular on our family meal rotation.
-It started with a container of ripe green olives in the fridge that I’d been wanting to use up.
-The thought of marinating those salty olives with chicken sounded enticing.
-I began throwing together all kinds of complimentary flavors– lime juice for a mild tartness, honey for sweetness, garlic and oregano, plus red pepper flakes for a kick.
+I developed this recipe back in 2013 to use up those leftover olives in the refrigerator.
 After marinating and roasting, the chicken turned out just lovely… aromatic, herby, juicy and full of flavor.
 The marinade created delectable olive-laden pan drippings, so I skimmed the fat, added white wine, and whipped up a delicious sauce.
 It would make a great weeknight recipe, and it’s even special enough for a holiday meal.
 Try it and let me know what you think!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.